Technical Support

 ㆍAnalysis of difference in reduction of speed according to lubrication status between the states that have different temperatures (viscosity)

-Analysis of the reduction gear train which takes into consideration the viscosity of lubricating oil
+Analysis of the reduction gear train which takes into consideration the viscosity of lubrication oil

-ㆍVisualization of the lubricating oil spray which was not possible until now
+ㆍVisualization of the lubrication oil spray and oil churning which was not possible until now

 ㆍThe effect of the gear output according to the load of oil viscosity can be designed to be closer to reality

-Behavior analysis of lubricating oil spray inside the differential gearbox
+Behavior analysis of lubrication oil spray inside the differential gearbox

-ㆍAnalysis of load torque when viscous fluid (lubricating oil) has been added to the differential gear train robot
+ㆍAnalysis of load torque when viscous fluid (lubrication oil) has been added to the differential gear train robot

 Request Quote or Demonstration-RecurDyn-button-en-small.png